yuanzhongqiao/RTranslator/README.md

 - The interlocutors' phone will translate the text received into his language.

-- The interlocutors' phone will convert the translated text into audio and will reproduce it from its speaker (or by the Bluetooth headset of the interlocutor, if connected to his phone).
+- The interlocutors' phone will convert the translated text into audio and will reproduce it from its speaker (or by the Bluetooth headset of the interlocutor if connected to his phone).

 All this in both directions.

-Each user can have more than one interlocutor so that you can translate conversations between more than two people and in any combination.
+Each user can have more than one connected phone so that you can translate conversations between more than two people and in any combination.
 <br /><br />

 <h3>WalkieTalkie mode</h3>